Why wear fitness shoes?

 DROP: height difference between the front and back of your foot

-Why is it important?
+The multi-directional flexibility refers to how well a shoe flexes and twists to support direction changes.
 Studies have shown that we need 1.7 times more flex and extension during fitness activities than during running.
 The ankle's movement also varies depending on the kind of fitness or running you do.
-These studies have demonstrated that the need for flexibility and torsion in a fitness shoe is specific and different to that required for running.
 That's why we've created multi-directional shoes specifically for fitness.

 Why is it important?
 Good forefoot support - a must for fitness - helps you stay balanced when you go to change direction.

-Why is it important?
-The main place of impact between the foot and the floor during fitness activities is at the front of the foot, whereas for running the impact takes place at the heel.
+The cushioning is the ability of the shoe to cushion impacts and dampen vibrations.
+The main point of impact between the foot and the floor during fitness activities is at the forefoot, whereas for running the impact is at the heel.
 We design our shoes with excellent cushioning at the forefoot to protect your body from repeated impacts while also stabilising your supporting leg to help you string movements together more smoothly.